SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

   Never.
 That's probably I am not a scatterbrain.
   I always put the keys into my pocket or my bag.
 Before I leave one place to go to another place, I'll check the keys to make sure they're
   Just in case that the keys drop onto the ground, I can hear the noticeable sound.

+### Wild animals

+1. Is there any wild animals in your country?
+  Yes.
+There are many natural reserves in China and the country has established the corresponding laws to stipulate that any behaviour that endangers rare wild animals will be punished.
+So there are still lots of wild animals in China.
+2. Do you often see some wild animals in your country?
+  Several years ago, I saw some wild boars(野猪) and ibex(野山羊) in the mauntains of my hometown.
+However, with the deforestation and excessive hunting, the number of these animals is dramatically decreasing and I can hardly see them any more.
+3. Do you know something about wild animals?
+Yes.
+I have acquired some knowledge about wild animals through watching TV and reading books.
+4. Are there TV programs about wild animals in your country?
+  Yes.
+In my country there are several TV programs about wild animals, one of which is called "The Animal World".
+It shows how the wild animals prey, mate, migrate and so on, from which I can learn a lot about the wild animals.
+5. Have you ever been to a zoo?
+  Yes.
+Several years ago I went to a zoo with my best friend and saw numerous animals that I had never seen before.
+It was amazing and had left a deep impression in my mind.

+### Ice Cream

+1. Do you like ice cream?
+  I'm a big fan of ice cream
+2. Did you eat ice cream when you were a child?
+3. Are there shops selling ice cream near the place where you live?
+4. Can you make ice cream yourself?

+### Concentration

+1. Did you stay focused in class when you were a child?
+2. Are you a focused person?
+3. How do you stay focused?
+4. Is it easy to stay focused in a noisy environment?

+### Fixing Things

+1. Can you fix things?
+2. What things can you fix?
+3. How to fix things?
+4. Do you ask people to teach you to fix things when you were a child?

+### Favorite Day

+1. Which day is your favorite day?
+2. Which day is your latest day?
+3. How do you usually spend your time?

+### Rain

+1. Do you like rainy days?
+2. Does it rain much in your city?
+3. Would you like to live in a city that is dry or wet?

+### Day Off

+1. What do you do on your day off?
+2. Do you usually spend your days off with your parents or your friends?

+### Bags

+1. Do you usually carry a bag?
+2. What kinds of bags do you like to carry?
+3. Do you change your bags often?

+### Teachers

+1. Do you want to be a teacher in the future?
+2. Do you remember one of your teachers?
+3. Do you have a favorite teacher?

 ## 第二与第三部分